Oh, I hope so.

 - 1/4 teaspoon white pepper

-- Brown prosciutto in olive oil over medium-low heat until crisp.
+- Prepare Curry-Spiced Butternut Squash Recipe.
+While squash is roasting, brown prosciutto in olive oil over medium-low heat until crisp.
 Drain on a paper towel lined plate and set aside with other prepared garnishes.
 Prepare spice mix.

 - In the same skillet the prosciutto was cooked in, add leeks and cook over medium heat, stirring occasionally, until leeks are softened and beginning to brown at the edges.
 Add garlic and ginger to the skillet, reduce heat to medium-low and continue to cook until garlic and ginger are fragrant, about 2 minutes.